faq

 - Or, an iPad Air or Pro with an Apple Pencil

 This is plenty to get started, or work with without spending too much!
-If you're not doing professional work especially, please don't get something like a Cintiq.
-It's just not necessary.
+Please don't feel like you must run out and get something like a 27” Cintiq.
+I didn’t even get one until my sophomore year of college.
 I've personally only used Wacom tablets, and the iPad Pro/Pencil, so I can only recommend those.
 (Although, Huion and XP-Pen are also brands people seem to like!)

 What programs do you recommend using?